 The current downside to hearables is that some generations and cultures would initially consider it rude to wear earbuds while speaking to another person.
 Some will continue to prefer a skin-tone device that is more discrete inside or behind the ear.
 This perception is however changing rapidly and it is a tiny barrier that will soon resolve itself.
 It is for example already common-place and naturally respected that workers in open plan offices wear earbuds, to signal “please do not disturb me at the moment, I need to concentrate”.

 The opposite function can be used for communicating in challenging environments, such as at large meetings or by workers in noisy restaurants and clubs.
 Wearing a noise reducing, speech enhancing, forward-directional listening device in such situations positively signals that “I want to communicate well with you”.
 Simultaneously to providing hearing help, therefore, such a device is perceivably a productivity tool for professionals.
 Both scenarios (hearing augmentation and hearing isolation) will help normalise hearables.
-The device could have a visual green-red light, to indicate whether the wearer is ready to listen or wish to be isolated.
+The device could have a visual green-red light, to indicate whether the wearer is ready to listen or wishes to be isolated.

 The emergence of a consumer friendly health journey, with a medical class hearable, could foreseeably spur an uptake from under-served people who currently do not access hearing help.
 It is not inconceivable that global demand for such an alternative hearing help model is at least 20 million hearable units per year, including taking half of all traditional hearing aid sales.
 This would better serve society and people with HL.
 The inferred longer-term outcome from just 20 million new medical hearables, complementing the residual 8 million hearing aids, could potentially include:

 - 50% fewer people with HL feeling discriminated against in the employment market.

 - Addressing about £10 billion (US$13 billion) of the current UK costs from untreated HL.